adamstueckrath/CtaDataAnalysis/README.md

 # CTA Data Analysis - Part 1
 ---
 ## Introduction
-Hi Cameo 👋 my name is Adam Stueckrath.
+Hi Cameo 👋 My name is Adam Stueckrath.
 I'm a highly motivated and passionate engineer who loves data, agile environments, and a strong cup of coffee.
-I enjoy learning new technologies, solving complex problems, and corgis.
+I enjoy learning new technologies, solving complex problems and corgis.

 I'm excited to interview with you, and I hope I can bring my skills, enthusiasm, and engergy to your organization.

 ## Overview
-While working on the technical assessment, I wanted to demostrate a variety of skills that would make me a great Data Analyst at Cameo, and add value to the company.
-I choose to write my analysis in Python and SQL, using Juypter Notebook to explain my reasoning, and show my work.
+While working on the technical assessment, I wanted to demostrate a variety of skills that would make me a great Data Analyst at Cameo and add value to the company.
+I chose to write my analysis in Python and SQL, using Juypter Notebook to explain my work.
 Being a good data analyst is about telling a story and explaining the steps involved.

-I also wanted to demostrate my ability of using version control (Git), and good documentation.
+I also wanted to demostrate my ability to use version control (Git) and provide good documentation.

 ### Part 1 - ETL
 Read here: [CTA_Analysis_Part_1](https://github.com/adamstueckrath/CtaDataAnalysis/blob/master/CTA_Analysis_Part_1.ipynb)

-In part 1 of analysis I developed a simple ETL (extract, transform, load) pipline.
+In part 1 of my analysis I developed a simple ETL (extract, transform, load) pipline.
 I pulled the CTA data through the Socrata API, santized the data, and created a normalized database.
 Lastly, I loaded the data set into the database tables.
 Here are the tools I used:
 * Python 3.6.5
 * Socrata
 * Pandas